 It is my pleasure to join the Executive Dean of the Faculty of Business and Law, Professor Atique Islam, in welcoming Professor Hugh Wilkins to the role of Head of School of Marketing, Tourism & Leisure.

-It’s my pleasure to join the Executive Dean of the Faculty of Computing Health and Science, Professor Tony Watson, in welcoming the Head of our new School of Medical Sciences, Associate Professor Moira Sim, who will start immediately.
+It’s my pleasure to join the Executive Dean of the Faculty of Computing Health and Science, Professor Tony Watson, in welcoming Professor Ken Greenwood to the role of Head of School of Psychology and Social Sciences.

 A unifying characteristic of many good universities throughout the world is their willingness to encourage academic staff who believe they are performing their work at a level higher than that of their substantiative position to make the case for promotion.
 Such a case should be based on evidence over a substantial period (generally some years).

 As ECU's Vice-Chancellor, I am very proud of the achievements of all ECU students.
 Each year we acknowledge the top 100 students at our University, based on their weighted average mark and number of completed units.